arjungup740/taco-bell/README.md

 What we are seeking to understand
+* how much spread is there
+    * for supreme party packs, not much
-* how much spread there
+* how much spread is there when removing hawwaii and alaska?
-* how much more expensive is taco bell in places that are expensive to live vs. places that are cheap to live -- cities/metro areas vs. everything else, and across states
-* how have these changed since 2023?
+    * for supreme party packs, not much
+* how much does cost of living in a place explain that spread
+    * can we get good cost of living metrics
+    * can we get good groupings of metropolitan areas vs. non metropolitan areas
 * how does your locale compare to the national average

+* can we set this up to do over every menu item

+* then do for 2024
+* then potentially rescrape for quality/look into if we're getting all the data we should be

+What we have shown so far
+* For supreme taco party packs in 2023, there is perhaps a decent amount of spread.
+While 80% of prices fall within +/- 15% of the national mean price (assuming this is not that much), from 15% below to 15% above, it's $21 to $29...that is meaningful

 ########### thoughts dump